libbitcoin/libbitcoin-system/doc/sphinx/network.rst

         time_t timeout_;
     };

-The implementation is standard C++.
+The implementation for this class is standard C++.
+We try to find the relevant entry when :func:`push` is called, otherwise we create a new one.
+:func:`cleanup` looks for expired items and erases them. :func:`display` orders the entry table and displays the top 20 items.

 Note the usage of :class:`async_strand` which depends on :class:`threadpool`.
-It provides an :func:`async_strand::queue` method which executes a callback asynchronously.
+It provides a :func:`async_strand::queue` method which executes callbacks asynchronously.
 Callbacks called in the same :class:`async_strand` will **not** execute in parallel.
 In this way race conditions are avoided around shared class members without the use of locks.
-The :class:`threadpool` will simply execute another operation that doesn't conflict, if the :class:`async_strand` is busy.
+If an :class:`async_strand` is busy then the :class:`threadpool` will simply execute another operation that doesn't conflict.
 ::

     tx_watch::tx_watch(threadpool& pool, time_t timeout)